lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 * ([a-zA-Z]+)*

 T> ## Hint
 T> Try exploiting the above two examples by matching them on a text of many a's with an ending ! char.
-Also, the first example of an e-mail matching regular expression looks suspecious too.
+Also, the first example of an e-mail matching regular expression looks suspicious too.

 ### Safe Regular Expressions